halbs13/Dynamics-NAV-Labour-Hire/au-labour-generate-invoices.md

 |**Reason Code**|Select the reason from the “ArrowDown” why the CR/Adj Note is being generated|

-6. To finalise and post the CR/Adj note refer to 3.4 - Posting the CR/Adj Note
+6. To finalise and post the CR/Adj note refer to Posting the CR/Adj Note.

 [GoToTop](#invoice-processing-overview)